The Wanting MindBy Dr. Margaret Paul

 July 28, 2008

 Do you believe that getting what you want is what will make you happy?
-Discover how this false belief keeps you stuck in suffering, and what really brings happiness, self worth, and inner peace.
+Discover what really brings happiness, self worth, and inner peace.

 "This force [that keeps us always wanting] is known in several Buddhist traditions as the Wanting Mind.
 The Wanting Mind is always craving an experience different from the one it currently has."